rs-de/www/src/blogposts/artificial-intelligence-developer-support.md

 ## Artificial Intelligence developer support: An example in 2023

 Using new stuff in side projects is a good way to learn.
-In this post I will document usage of Github Copilot while implementing some feature to my site.
+In this post I will document usage of [Github Copilot Chat](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot-chat) (GCC) while implementing some feature to my site.

 ### Context